tomography/tomobank/docs/source/phantom/docs.phantom.foams.rst

 Each dataset consists of a HDF5 file with two entries: :code:`projs` is the projections data (already flatfielded and linearized) and :code:`angs` is a list of projection angles in radians.
-An example script that reconstructs a dataset with the ASTRA toolbox is available `here <https://github.com/tomochallenge/tomochallenge_utils/blob/master/foam_phantom_reconstruct_astra.py>`_.
+An example script that reconstructs a dataset with the ASTRA toolbox is available at `tomochallenge <https://github.com/tomochallenge/tomochallenge_utils/blob/master/foam_phantom_reconstruct_astra.py>`_.

 Data for the following acquisition modes are included: